freesh/docker-neos/README.md

 # Docker Neos

-This is a docker setup for local development with php and nginx for Neos CMS (https://www.neos.io)
+This is a docker setup for local development with php, mariadb and nginx for Neos CMS (https://www.neos.io)

 ## Setup